|Relationship to me:||Great Great Great Great Great Great Great Grandfather||Gen -9|

 This Richard Newman matriculated into Pembroke College, Oxford on 30th October 1635 and graduated with an B.A. on 18th June 1639, becoming a Barrister at Law of the Middle Temple in 1640.
 It is claimed that in later life he was appointed High Steward of Westminster (date unknown).

-Research by Harold Biggs suggests that the above anecdotes may in fact apply to Richard's father (Richard Newman 1584 - 1664).
-This is not proven one way or the other.
-It is certainly possible that, at the age of 58, Richard's father (Richard N 1584 - 1664) fought on the Royalist side at the start of the Civil War in 1642, however it is very unlikely that he would have taken part in the Battle of Worcester nine years later at the age of 67.
-Almost certainly it would have been his 31 year-old son Richard (1620 - 1695) who participated in that action.
+Research by Harold Biggs has suggested that some of the above anecdotes should relate to Richard's father (Richard Newman 1584 - 1664).
+It is certainly possible that at the start of the Civil War in 1642, at the age of 58, Richard's father (Richard N 1584 - 1664) fought on the Royalist side, however it is less likely that he would have taken part in the Battle of Worcester nine years later at the age of 67.
+If any Newman participated in that action then it's more likely to have been his 31 year-old son Richard (of this web page).
+However after extensive searches, no evidence has been found to support this family legend.

 According to the History of Parliament on-line, this Richard Newman had a residence at Tothill Street, Westminster in 1675 at the time of his daughter Anna Christiana's marriage.
 Tothill Street is not to be confused with nearby Tufton Street where Richard's son Richard owned a house as mentioned in his will.
 The location of both streets can be found on the attached map.